 Worthy or note is the inclusion of local suppliers representing 59.42% of the procurement volumes of the operating units in the States of Mato Grosso, Rondônia e Amazonas.
-GRI 204-11
+GRI 204-1

-Supplier management
+Supplier management |GRI 2-25|

-GRI 2-25

-The supplier management process at AMAGGI is wide-reaching and seeks to guarantee the quality, efficiency and reliability of the supply of materials and services.
-Beginning with the selection based on a detailed analysis of the supplier and involving the continuous monitoring of the performance of strategic suppliers, the company maintains strict control at every stage of the supplier relationship.
+The supplier management process at AMAGGI is To guarantee ethics and compliance in its wide-reaching and seeks to guarantee the quality, operations, AMAGGI implements Integrity Due efficiency and reliability of the supply of materials Diligence (DDI), an investigation process and risk and services.
+Beginning with the selection based analysis at critical suppliers.
+This includes risk on a detailed analysis of the supplier and involving mapping, detailed assessments of third parties the continuous monitoring of the performance of and compliance with domestic and international strategic suppliers, the company maintains strict regulations.
+Suppliers classified as socially and control at every stage of the supplier relationship. environmentally critical are subject to a Social and environmental Evaluation that evaluates aspects Supply vendors receive an invitation from the like environmental documents and history of embargoes.

-Supply vendors receive an invitation from the buyer to initiate the registration process on the E-procurement platform, which requires acceptance of the Term of Supplier Ethical Behavior as a fundamental phase for concluding the registration.
+buyer to initiate the registration process on the E-procurement platform, which requires acceptance of the Term of Supplier Ethical Behavior as a fundamental phase for concluding the registration.
 AMAGGI reserves the right to validate its critical suppliers using standardized and transparent procedures, guaranteeing that only those suitable and ethical are selected.
 In 2023, 223 companies were analyzed of whom 93,27% were considered suitable to be hired, while 6.73% were subject to restrictions due to the absence or irregularity of documents.
 Approximately 1.34% of those companies were identified as responsible for environmental impacts, resulting in the termination of the agreements with 0.45% of them.
-GRI 308-1, 308-2, 414-1, 414-2
+JGRI 308-1, 308-2, 414-1, 414-2